Happyquack/BubbleShooterDotNet/README.md

 # BubbleShooterDotNet
 A revision of a classic

+## Purpose

 This project is essentially an effort to not only have a standalone version of [bubble shooter dot net](https://www.bubbleshooter.net), but to also improve upon it, mainly in efficiency.

+Perks of a standalone edition are that advertisements or other games cannot accidentally be clicked on, the game can be accessed offline (if in application form), and portability/synergy with LiveSplit.

+Improvements are, but not limited to:
+- Faster runtime
+- Better graphics
+- Fleshing out of unfinished/abandoned features
+- In-game timer
+- An easy visual indication of how many colors are eliminated
+- An "easy mode" that shows projected path of the ball
+- Toggling of number of colors or board size

+It is unclear whether or not this project will be coded in Java or JavaScript.

+## Planning notes

 Known mechanics of Bubble Shooter Dot Net:
 - There are bubbles of 6 different colors.